 The Chief’s Staff Section is comprised of the Chief and her assistants.
 They develop and review policy and procedures providing direction for the maximization of the total law enforcement effort.

-Chief's Secretary: Provides staff support and is Secretary to the Fire & Police Commission.
+Chief's Executive Assistant: Provides staff support and is Secretary to the Fire & Police Commission.

 Public Information Officer: The official spokesperson for the Department handles and coordinates all media involvement.